alejoalvarez/java/Java 9/CollectionFactoryMethods.md

 ```

 ## Set Interface
 Java Set interface provides a Set.of() static factory method which is used to create immutable set.
-The set instance created by this method has the following characteristcis.
+The set instance created by this method has the following characteristics.

 - It is immutable
 - No null elements